October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 • Transform: ETL performs data transformation within a staging area outside the data warehouse.
 ELT eliminates the need for data staging and allows loading and transforming data in parallel, making the integration process significantly faster.

-Knowing this, you are probably asking yourself: Which solution is better?
+Which solution is better?

 “Choosing the best solution for data integration depends on the company’s needs and its characteristics.
 Both the ETL and ELT processes can help improve the supply chain’s visibility by integrating data silos and removing bottlenecks.
 If speed and flexibility are your number one priorities, ELT might be the best option, as it enables faster implementation and supports both structured and unstructured data.
-ETL is best suited for smaller data sets that require less frequent updating,” says Mateusz Paździor, dyvenia’s Data Engineering Team Lead.
+ETL is best suited for smaller data sets that require less frequent updating.” – Mateusz Paździor, dyvenia’s Data Engineering Team Lead.

 Step 2: Utilize near real-time data to react faster